top of page

 (lit., Just as unnecessarily consumed cash, insufficiently used cash also affects the failure of businesses in some way.)

-Again, a grammatically correct sentence is utterly nonsensical!
+Again, a grammatically correct sentence but an utter nonsense!
 Why?

 To begin with, the phrase affecting the failure of businesses in some way makes absolutely no sense.
 The failure is caused or contributed to, not affected.
 Moreover, the use of “in some way” is too vague to be effective, or even meaningful.
 It should be just removed: